ppy/osu-wiki/wiki/Tournaments/DACH4K/2023/en.md

 #### KO stage

-1. 15 minutes before the match starts, players are made aware of the match via the ref and asked for their warm-ups.
+1. 15 minutes before the match starts, players are made aware of the match via the referee and asked for their warm-ups.
-2. 5 minutes before the actual start, players are invited to the lobby.
+2. 5 minutes before the start, players are invited to the lobby.
 Once both players are in the lobby, the warm-ups will be played.
    - The maximum drain time of warm-ups is 3 minutes.
 3. After the warm-ups , both players enter the `!roll` command.
-Player with the higher number may decide whether to protect a map first, banned one second and pick one first or vice versa.
+The player with the higher number may decide whether to protect a map first, ban second, and pick first, or vice versa.
-   - Protect : This map may no longer be banned for this match.
+   - Protect: The map may no longer be banned during the match.
-   - Ban : This map may no longer be picked for this match.
+   - Ban: The map may no longer be picked during the match.
-   - Pick : A player says a map that is in the current map pool, which is then played.
+   - Pick: A player picks a map from the current mappool, which is then played.
-4. After protects and bans are determined, each player has 2 minutes to pick a map, if this time is exceeded, a map that is still left is picked randomly.
-When both players are ready, the map is started with a 10 second timer.
+4. After protects and bans are determined, each player has 2 minutes to pick a map.
+If this time is exceeded, a map that is still left is picked randomly.
+When both players are ready, the map is started with a 10-second timer.
-5. Each player has the option of a 2 minute time-out during each match.
+5. Each player has the option of a 2-minute time-out during each match.
-6. If a player disconnects in the first 30 seconds of the map, the map may be repeated, this only allowed once for each player per match.
-If a player is disconnected after 30 seconds or it happend twice , Player will lose this map.
+6. If a player disconnects within the first 30 seconds of the map, the map may be replayed.
+This only allowed once for each player per match.
+If a player disconnects after 30 seconds or it happens twice, the player will lose the map.
-7. A player wins the match if the required number of points is reached, if both players are one point away from winning the match the tiebreaker is played, otherwise it may not be picked.
+7. A player wins the match if the required number of points is reached.
+If both players are one point away from winning the match, the tiebreaker is played, otherwise it may not be picked.